 Operation and construction

-The arc furnaces which we construct have large capacities, each of which range from fifty to two hundred tons of molten metal per “melt”.
+The Electric Arc Furnace Transformer which we construct have large capacities, each of which range from fifty to two hundred tons of molten metal per “melt”.
 Supported by a robust cylinder, they come with along with a refractory-lined steel vessel, which is approximately thirty feet in outside diameter.

 With a round roof construction, the furnace has an ability to swing off to the side so as to enable the charging of cold scrap metal present in the chamber with the help of massive buckets (which are in the shape of clam shells) via the hook of an overhead crane.